csmit195/rm-plex-activity-skin/README.md

 ; Minimum height (pixels) of the background when empty MinHeight=80

-; Maximum height (pixels) before the list truncates with an overflow message MaxHeight=500
+; Maximum number of streams before the list truncates with an overflow message (MAX 20, if you need more, let me know.)
+MaxStreams=5

 ; Font and Color settings
 FontMain=Segoe UI